Imperative paradigm

 Software Framework

-software framework is an abstraction in which software providing generic functionality can be selectively changed by additional user-written code, thus providing application-specific software.
+A software framework is an abstraction in which software providing generic functionality can be selectively changed by additional user-written code, thus providing application-specific software.

 A software framework provides a standard way to build and deploy applications.